 This afternoon, my colleagues and I at the ACLJ sent UAW 2865, the UAW’s executive board, and the University of California president letters outlining their respective legal obligations — with particular emphasis on state and federal laws and policies preventing national-origin discrimination.
 Simply put, union voters should reject anti-Israel discrimination, but if they embrace the boycott, they (and their employers) are on notice that any actions taken against Israeli individuals or institutions could result in legal action.

 Last month the American Studies Association backed away from its own anti-Israel boycott in response to ACLJ warnings.
 Union leaders are of course free to use their voice and their platform to object to Israeli policies (to the extent their members tolerate their leaders’ diversion of union resources), but they are not free to engage in any discriminatory acts.
 Moreover, their employers — the UC system schools — are on notice as well.
 The school itself is responsible if its employees violate the law.

 America’s public universities are bound by numerous and expansive nondiscrimination laws.
 Bigoted ideologues may not exempt themselves from those laws merely because they hate Israel.

 We’ve mobilized our offices in Jerusalem, Washington, and the U.N. to defend Israel.
 Stand with us with your tax-deductible gift.
-Have your gift doubled through our Matching Challenge.

 For years, the Palestinian Authority (PA) has used U.S. taxpayer dollars to subsidize their notorious “pay for slay” program used to entice and reward jihadists who murder innocent Americans and Israelis.
 When a Palestinian terrorist stabbed ten innocent civilians and murdered an American citizen,